Introduction to Graph Representation

 1. Undirected: We can say the undirected graph is a type of graph that has all the edges in a bi-directional fashion which means that edges point freely and they are not having any specific point of direction.
 The example of an undirected graph is as follows:

 4. Cyclic: A graph is said to be cyclic only if the graph consists of a cyclic path.
 The cyclic path is the path that begins at one end of the vertex or node and ends in the same node.
-Also, we should note the graphs that have no cycle are known to be as an acyclic graph.
+We should also note the graphs that have no cycle are known to be as an acyclic graph.

 One can represent a graph in several ways.
-We have to traverse the graph in computer science using mathematical notations for our ease of representation of data in the network or other applications.
-There are two most generic ways of representing a graph in computer science and we will discuss them as:
+We have to traverse the graph in computer science using mathematical notations to represent data in the network or other applications.
+There are two most generic ways of representing a graph in computer science, and we will discuss them as:

 1. Adjacency Matrix